yutec/FightBrand/README.md

 In addition to the above CSV data files, the estimation needs input files for random draws simulated by external program.
 We used Matlab's lhsnorm to generate Latin hypercupe samples from normal distribution.
 The file names must be consistent with the dimension of the random coefficients distribution and the number of simulation draws.
 Matlab codes used for random number generation are `sampleDraws.m` and `simDraw.m`.
 They are included within the directory `~/work/kantar/brand/workfiles/simdraws` where the input random number files are also located.

+For selecting the global optimum of GMM estimation, the Julia codes assume that the user will provide the input "mcid" for the estiamtion procedure "gmmOptimMulti!" within `mainMulti.jl` for the two-stage estimators.
+The parameter "mcid" chooses which Monte Carlo estimate to use as the global optimum, and it is manually selected by the prior knowledge of the results.
+All sources of randomness are suppressed in Julia so that "mcid" does not need to be updated with each program run, **as long as the working data derive from the same Stata intermediary file `dataProcessed802.dta`**.

 The program should run in the following steps.

 #### 1. mainMulti.jl